 Stripe is able to send an email receipt to the customer upon a successful payment.
 To activate this feature call the set_email_receipt method as shown above.

-The set_metatags method is used to assign a keyed array of values that will be passed to your callback class.
+The set_metatags method is used to assign a keyed array of values that will be passed to your callback class for certain callback events, such as invoice.paid.

-Clicking this link will simulate a call to the default Webhook to allow you to test this functionality without processing an actual payment to trigger a callback from Stripe.
-Of course you should also test the actual Stripe Webhook callback however it is easier to debug your code in isolation of Stripe first by using this simulated webhook test, then, once you feel this is working as expected you can trigger actual Stripe Webhook callbacks by completing payments in the sandbox.
+Requesting this link will cause the page to load the specified Stripe object from the saved file.
+This makes it easy to step through the request using your PHP debugger to better inspect your code.
+Of course you should also test the actual Stripe Webhook callbacks however it is easier to debug your code in isolation of Stripe first by using this simulated webhook test, then, once you feel this is working as expected you can trigger actual Stripe Webhook callbacks by completing payments in the sandbox.

 Please review the following diagram that shows how your site interacts with Stripe Webhooks: